 Screen Shot 2019-07-16 at 11.31.03 PM.png

-The love story of the remarkable Gloria Clayborne and renowned jazz pianist Junior Mance, whose charmed career spans seventy years.
+The love story of Gloria Clayborne and renowned jazz pianist Junior Mance, whose charmed career spans seventy years.

 Then in 2012, Junior has a stroke and develops dementia.
 Although his musical abilities are still impeccable, Gloria knows their time is limited.
 She’s compelled to consider-- who will he be without the music?
 Who will she be?
 Who will they be together?

-Sunset and the Mockingbird is told from Gloria’s perspective.
+Sunset and the Mockingbird, filmed over 10 years, is told from Gloria’s perspective.
 It is loosely structured around her personal journal entries, functioning in a way like the spine of a jazz composition.
 Using verité footage intertwined with archival photos and film, the film fluidly moves from past to present, as memory does.

 The Filmmakers